-How do you do a pendulum sweep?
-A BJJ student could do a successful jiu jitsu pendulum sweep by following these steps.
+A BJJ student could do a successful jiu-jitsu pendulum sweep by following these steps.

 - Reach a closed guard position and maintain it using good grips.

-- Control your opponent’s sleeve using one of your hands while you maintain full guard.
+- Control your opponent’s sleeve using one of your hands while maintaining full guard.

-- Use the action-reaction principle to force your opponent to move with the purpose to break his posture and unbalance his weight.
+- Use the action-reaction principle to force your opponent to move to break his posture and unbalance his weight.